 - Sleep changes.
 Many PDD patients have trouble falling and staying asleep, yet wake up early.
 Some sleep way too much and may have trouble getting up.

 - Fatigue.
 People with PDD have low energy and are chronically tired.

 - Low self-esteem.
 These people are less confident and less proud of themselves.

 - Concentration issues.
 As with other types of depression, attention deficits affect many PDD sufferers.

 - A state of stuck.
 Disappointment and hopelessness can immobilize people in the grip of PDD.
 They may feel as though they’ve wasted their lives or failed to live up to expectations.

 Intermittent major depressive episodes may occur and subside back to the lower-grade symptoms of PDD.
 Unfortunately, the symptoms of Persistent Depressive Disorder tend to last longer and resist treatment more than Major Depressive Disorder.
 The main difference between PDD and MDD is the time; PDD lasts much longer.

 Persistent Depressive Disorder can masquerade as hormonal imbalances, drug side effects, or a metabolic disorder.
-Simple lab tests can rule out whether something physical is causing the depression.
+Also, simple lab tests can rule out whether something physical is causing the depression.
 Expect your doctor to order these before making a final diagnosis of PDD.